-When looking for investment strategies to help you pad your retirement, one of the hottest options out there right now is real estate.
+When looking for investment strategies to help you increase your retirement, one of the hottest options out there right now to invest in is individual real estate.
 Pundit after pundit is screaming, “Buy real estate!
 Buy real estate!”
-And while I don’t necessarily disagree with this concept, I do have a few suggestions to make when it comes to plunking money down on any real estate investments.
+And while I don’t necessarily disagree with this concept, I do have a few suggestions to make before you start using retirement funds to buy real estate investments.

 Don’t misunderstand me.
 I’m not saying real estate is a bad investment.
-On the contrary, one of the most significant advantages to investing in real estate is the fact that you get some pretty cool tax deductions by doing so.
+Not at all!
+I personally have invested in real estate many times.
+Why?
+Because one of the most significant advantages to investing in real estate is the fact that you are eligible for pretty cool tax deductions.
 I actually advise a many of my clients to invest in real estate.
-What I don’t encourage is using funds from IRA’s, 401(k)’s, Roth IRA’s, or other retirement accounts to invest in the real estate.
+What I don’t often encourage is using funds from IRA’s, 401(k)’s, or Roth IRA’s to invest in the real estate.
+(Yes, it can be done.
+Notice I said “often”.
+I don’t often recommend this strategy for most clients, but I do have a few clients who are well disciplined and using self-directing as a viable tactic.)
 Listen, retirement accounts are governed by so many rules that you can end up costing yourself a lot of money.

-If you are going to buy real estate, which I have no problem with—go out and do it, as long as you are using non-qualified assets and the least amount of money down as long the cash flows.
+If you are going to buy real estate, use non-qualified assets and use a small down payment.
 Make sure that you’re working with a CERTIFIED FINANCIAL PLANNER™, who is holistically looking at your life, not a stock jockey whose saying, “Hey, buy this stock or this stock this day” Find someone who knows what you’re trying to accomplish and let them guide you down a financially simple path.

 If you have questions about investing in real estate, feel free to contact me, and we can discuss the specifics of your situation.